sousajf1/lcov_examples/README.md

 genhtml --ignore-errors source final_lcov.info --legend --title "check if enum appears" --output-directory=genhtml_output
 ````

-After executing this we can see that no `foo.h` is present in the html report.
+After executing this, we can see that **no** `foo.h` is present in the html report.

 ![report](./enum_report_screen.png)

-To cleanup the report, and the intermediate representations generated one can use ``cleanup.sh``.
+To cleanup the report, and the intermediate representations generated, one can use ``cleanup.sh``.

 ### References